MARKET SNAPSHOT: Dow Rises 200 Points Amid Good Earnings From Target And Lowe's

 What's driving the market?

 Results from retail giants buoyed investor sentiment Wednesday, after Target Corp.'s shares (TGT) set a record high following the discount retailer's report of fiscal second-quarter earnings and sales that beat expectations.
+Target Corp. stock soared more than 19% in Thursday trading after its earnings provided analysts with further evidence that a combination of store and online sales is valuable.
 Similarly home-improvement retailer Lowe's Cos.
 (LOW) said its second-quarter net income rose to $1.68 billion, or $2.14 a share, from $1.52 billion, or $1.86 a share, with sales up 0.5% to $20.99 billion.

 The results from the likes of Target and Lowe's and Home Depot Inc. (HD) on Tuesday, helped to quell, at least temporarily, worries that the domestic economy, buffeted by a China-U.S. trade policy clash, may soon see a recession.